ecastan960/nbaApp/README.md

 The time complexity in this case is O(n), because for every element in the source data, a operation is needed to update the new array.
 In the new array, the input number is check to see which keys add up to make a match, and continue to iterate until all the matching pairs are printed on the terminal.
+In the search pairs function, two for cycles are used to access every pair that match.
+This process is O(n) at worst with respect to the original input from the api and almost O(n2) at worst for the new array.

 - Run Tests